Forrest31/Baseball-Betting-Model/README.md

 3. Removing incomplete/unfinished games (NA values)

 ### Feature Engineering
 The goal for this project was to create a single observation for each game.
-A significant feature engineering effort was required to create season-to-date and recent (defined as last 5 games based off performance testing) for two key statistics with predictive power:
+A significant feature engineering effort was required to create season-to-date and recent (defined as last 5 games based off performance testing) for two key team-level statistics with predictive power:
 1. Pythagorean record
 Pythagorean record is a well-understood metric for determining what a team's record "should be" based on the numbers of runs scored and allowed.
 To create this metric, I added up each team's runs scored and allowed for every game prior to the one being played in that season as well as the 5 games.
 All four inputs (home and visitor runs scored and allowed) as well as the recent and season to date Pythagorean records were independent variables in the model.